- 1 Makita DLS714Z

 - No Batteries Included

-There is no doubt about it, the Makita DLS714Z is a fantastic mitre saw with many benefits.
+There is no doubt about it, our Makita DLS714Z review has discovered a fantastic mitre saw with many benefits.
 It is built with accuracy and hard work in mind like all Makita power tools.
 Well priced at the higher end of the DIY models and affordable for the trades.

 We think this is a great saw, but should you buy a DLS714Z Cordless mitre saw?
 Well, do you already have Makita mitre saw batteries for other power tools or are you looking to start building a set of cordless power tools?
 If the answer is you have other brands of cordless power tools then it would probably be a lot cheaper and easier to stick with them if the batteries are compatible with all of their tools.
 If, however, you have some Makita batteries already then we would highly recommend adding the DLS714Z to your tool kit.